matarina/pyrola.nvim/README.md

 - Visual selection: `pyrola.send_visual_to_repl()`
 - Whole buffer: `pyrola.send_buffer_to_repl()`

-Treesitter improves block detection for `send_statement_definition()`.
-Install the parser for your language if block selection feels off.

 ### Inspect variables

 Use `pyrola.inspect()` while your cursor is on a symbol.
-This currently supports Python and R (easy to extend).
+This currently supports Python and R (easy to extend by yourself , contribution welcome!).

 ### Image history manager